 - Cover ($35 to $50).
 Ooni sells a branded cover for $50 that fits perfectly.
 Generic covers in the $35 range work fine if the oven stays under an overhang.
 If it sits in the open all winter, spring for the Ooni cover.

 - A stand or sturdy table ($100 to $250).
-The Ooni Modular Table is overpriced at $250; a stainless steel restaurant prep table from a restaurant supply store does the same job for $120.
+Ooni’s own modular table is the expensive way to solve this; a stainless steel prep table from a restaurant supply store does the same job for less.

 Skip: